Some transfers in football both capture the imagination and defy logic. Andy Goram to Manchester United, anyone?

 That would largely depend on your age and devotion to the club because blinking would have meant missing the veteran Scot in action at Old Trafford.
 Fifty per cent of his total appearances have already been mentioned in this article.

-In March 2001, Ferguson had a problem at Manchester United.
+In March 2001, Ferguson had a problem at United.
 He had no fit goalkeepers and Mark Bosnich had departed on a free transfer to Chelsea two months prior.

 World Cup winner Fabien Barthez, who had arrived the previous summer from Monaco, and his understudy, the loyal and long-serving Raimond van der Gouw, were both injured.

 The pair would likely return to fitness shortly but in the interim, Ferguson urgently required adequate cover.
 Timing was the primary issue.
 There was a paucity of quality goalkeepers available at this stage of the season.

 Martin Ferguson, Alex's brother and United's chief scout, had a brainwave for his elder sibling.
 How about Andy Goram?

 'Andy Goram?!', Alex scoffed.
 The soon-to-be 37-year-old hellraiser and party-loving boozehound who epitomised the wild football culture of the '90s, now essentially semi-retired and busy running a pub.

 The idea was dismissed... before swiftly being reconsidered by the United boss.

 The Rangers legend, voted by the club's fans that very year as their greatest-ever goalkeeper.
 Winner of the Scottish Football Writers' Player of the Year and Players' Player of the Year during the peak of Rangers' trough.